Becoming renowned as the best integrated care organisation in the NHS

 Each year we publish a quality account to outline to local people how our services compare to our aims and to others.
 The latest data shows that:

-- Safe stays: Our adult readmission rate was 7.74% and length of stay in our beds was 3.8 days.
-Both are lower than national averages.
+Safe stays: Our overall readmission rate within 30-days of discharge during 2013 was 8.9%., and length of stay in our beds was 3.7 days, lower than the national average.

-- Waiting times: We were compliant with national standards for the care of stroke and cancer patients.
+Waiting times: We were compliant with national standards for the care of stroke and cancer patients.
 Our A&E at Sandwell met the 4 hour standard and most specialties (and the Trust as a whole) met the 18-week standard for waits set out in the NHS Constitution.
-A handful of specialties need still to achieve compliance, and we have to exceed the emergency care standard at City Hospital, which we are not consistently doing.
+A number of specialties need still to achieve compliance, and we have to consistently exceed the emergency care standard at both hospitals.

 Committed to public health and local regeneration